 We are on the forefront of

 expanding our reach into Space, the Unknown.
 In order to do that, Radio

 Communication is vital.
 Many people who are employed in the scientific,

 communication and various other technical industries, can trace their

 spark of interest to their hobby of Amateur Radio.
-Our hobby always has been, and
+Our hobby always has

-always will be, I believe, an introduction to radio
+been, and always will be, I believe, an introduction to radio

-communication and a catalyst to its advancement.
+communication and a catalyst to careers which contribute to the advancement

 relentless march of technology, in this case the Internet, our hobby of